Skip to product information

 Size

-Our own single estate's Rose otto / essential oil blend showcases both the deeper honey notes of our vintage rose and the brighter and greener notes of the fresh distillation.
+In-house blend of vintage cured rose and young distillation (our own single estate production) in Sri Lankan vintage Sandalwood oil (distilled january 2018).
+It showcases both deeper honey notes of our vintage rose and the brighter and greener notes of the fresh distillation.

 Bottles / Vials Info